alexandersandberg/alexandersandberg.com/Content/balance/manual.md

 ---
-title: Balance Owner’s Manual
+title: Owner’s Manual
 description: Balance is a time tracking app with a focus on work-life balance.
 In this Owner’s Manual, you can learn more about how the app works.
-layout: page
+layout: balance
 ---

 1. [Clocking In and Out](#clocking)